tbone78flag/user-behvaior-analytics-dashboard/README.md

 ## 🙋‍♀️ About Me

 I'm an aspiring software developer with a passion for data and clean UI/UX.
 This was my first full project combining analysis, interactivity, and deployment!
-THis was my first go at a project utilizing Python.
+This was my first go at a project utilizing Python.

 📧 Contact: tristanpacheco9@gmail.com
 🔗 LinkedIn: [linkedin.com/in/findtristanp](https://linkedin.com/in/findtristanp)